 In summary, Thailand is a multifaceted destination that seamlessly combines natural beauty, cultural richness, and a welcoming atmosphere, making it a top choice for travellers seeking diverse experiences.

-Here are some hotels and resorts I have reviewed in Thailand:
+Here are some hotels and resorts I have stayed and reviewed in Thailand:

 Vietnam,